 Round 21: SL ST in each ST around (48)Join last ST to the first ST with a SL ST. FO and weave in ends.

 Cut a length of yarn that matches your hat colour to approximately 8 – 10” long.
 Thread the tail onto a tapestry needle and pull the yarn through a stitch near the top of the hat.
 Do NOT pull it all the way through.
 Thread it through another stitch at the top of the hat and pull it inside the hat.
 Take the two ends of your yarn and tie a knot inside the hat, making sure that you leave enough yarn outside of the hat to hang it on the tree.
 Pull the loop up to finish the hanger.

 Use a scrap piece of yarn and thread it through your bead.
 Tie the yarn to the elastic on your pompom so the bead hangs slightly against the top/side of the pompom.

 Use an elastic to wrap around the pompom to hold the fur down to make adding glue easier and less messy.
 Stuff your hat with stuffing and place over top of your pompom to test the placement of your bead.
 When satisfied add hot glue around the top of the pompom where the edge of your hat will meet/touch the pompom, making sure to add some to the top of the bead.
 Place stuffed hat on top of the pompom and hold in place until glue cools/hat is secure.
-See a video on how I assemble my pom pom gnomes HERE.
+Watch this video on how I assemble my pom pom gnomes.

 How to Assemble your Crochet Witch Gnome Ornament